Maui Dolphins: 3 Species You Might See on a Snorkel Tour

 NOAA has proposed time‑area closures at several key resting bays in Hawaiʻi (including La Perouse Bay on Maui) during core day‑rest hours.
 The goal is to give dolphins quiet space while allowing people to enjoy the coast responsibly.
 Always check the latest rules before you go.

-The 50‑Yard Rule (Spinner Dolphins)
+The 50‑Yard Rule for Spinner Dolphins

-In Hawaiʻi, it’s illegal to swim with, approach, or remain within 50 yards of a spinner dolphin—for people, boats, drones, kayaks, everyone—within 2 nautical miles of shore and in the designated waters between Maui, Lānaʻi, and Kahoʻolawe.
+In Hawaiʻi, it’s illegal to swim with, approach, or remain within 50 yards of a spinner dolphin, for people, boats, drones, kayaks, everyone, within 2 nautical miles of shore and in the designated waters between Maui, Lānaʻi, and Kahoʻolawe.
 The law also bans “leapfrogging,” or positioning a vessel in a dolphin’s path so they end up within 50 yards of you.

 Recommended Distances For All Dolphins